Infectious Disease in Public Health

 Infectious Disease Faculty in the News

-Experts in Dornsife's Infectious Diseases Epidemiology Group are routinely called upon by the media to offer commentary and analysis on infectious diseases, particularly on the coronavirus (COVID-19) pandemic.
+Experts in Drexel Dornsife's Infectious Diseases Epidemiology Group are routinely called upon by the media to offer commentary and analysis on infectious diseases.

 For example, Neal D. Goldstein, PhD, assistant research professor, and Michael LeVasseur, PhD, assistant teaching professor, authored a guest post for the Drexel News Blog, The Pandemic Will End, but We’re Probably Stuck With the Coronavirus.
-And LeVasseur was recognized by New York State for his efforts to address the COVID crisis by providing government officials with analyses and forecasts of the pandemic.
-More news articles are linked to below.
+Additionally, LeVasseur was recognized by New York State for his efforts to provide government officials with analyses and forecasts during the pandemic.
+More news articles are linked below.